header image

 Program of Study for Grayson Flowers

-under: C of C Program in Southern Studies, K-12 Teachers, Racial Disparities, SC, Students
+under: C of C Program in Southern Studies, Racial Disparities, SC, Students

 Grayson Flowers ’21, who recently completed a minor in Southern Studies, has been working to improve the public’s understanding of our past.
 A recent article in The College Today reported that Grayson was a researcher and writer for the Wikipedia Edit-A-Thon organized by Special Collections and the LGBTQ Life in the Lowcountry project.
 She has also worked for months on stories for the Charleston Justice Journey, an online interactive map of sites important to the struggle for equality in our city.
 Sponsored by the Preservation Society of Charleston, the Charleston Justice Journey map connects the history of these sites to the historic built environment.